spapas/etsd/README.md

 After the public key is approved the authority can receive data.
 The data is encrypted with its public key using
-OpenPGP.js *on the client side" and only the cipher (not the original data) is saved to the server.
+OpenPGP.js *on the client side* and only the cipher (not the original data) is saved to the server.
 Since the original data never reaches the server we can be sure that even if the server was compromised somehow no sensitive data would be breached.